learn-co-curriculum/phase-1-first-class-functions/README.md

 If you haven't been following along, it's vitally important that you go back and do so.
 First-class functions are one of JavaScript's most powerful features, but it takes some practice for them to sink in.

-## Your turn

-You'll also, of course, get some practice from this lab!
-Remember, run the tests, read the errors, write some code in `index.js`, run the tests, read the output — repeat until finished.

 ## Resources

 - [Wikipedia](https://en.wikipedia.org/wiki/First-class_function): [First-class function](https://en.wikipedia.org/wiki/First-class_function)